• What is Copywriting?

 Here’s the secret: You can still be 100% in control of your life and get things done.
 The key is to create an ultra-schedule.

 They say that “if it doesn’t get scheduled, it doesn’t get done” and that’s very true.
-But for most people, a “schedule” means a To-Do list.
+But for most people, a “schedule” means a to-do list.
 “What’s on your schedule today?” elicits a rattling off of tasks that SHOULD be finished that day…but probably won’t.

 True scheduling means actually blocking off time on your calendar to devote to one task and only that task.
 It means avoiding alerts or text messages and sitting in your chair until the task is completed—even in spite of the siren song of your laundry or dishes.